 • You can use no more than 1/3 of your house for your business

-• Your business must not cause your neighbours any inconvenience
+• Your neighbours must not be inconvenienced by your business

 • You cannot advertise on the building

 For VAT purposes, your home business can use the same input tax deductions as any other small business.
 The same conditions apply.
-For income tax purposes, there are several extra regulations to follow.
+For your income tax return, there are several extra regulations to follow:

-You can make use of the same deductions and fiscal regulations for income taxes as any other small business.
+You can claim the same tax deductions and benefit schemes as any other business.
 The layout of your workspace will affect your tax return.
-Take the following factors into consideration:

-• Are you starting your business in a building that you own?
-Then state on the first income tax return whether it concerns a private property or a business property.
+• Are you setting up your business in a property that you own?
+If so, you must state on your first income tax return whether it is a private property or business premises (in Dutch).

-• Do you live in a house that is part of your business assets?
+• Do you live in a property that forms part of your business assets?
 Then you must add an amount to the profit for the private use: the rental value (woningforfait).

 • Do you rent a property for your company and do you live there?
 In that case, you must add an amount to the profit as a private withdrawal (the 'living pleasure').
 That amount is a percentage of the WOZ value.